Why People Hate You & How You Get Them to Stop: Part 1

 Something I’ve come to learn is that most folks care a whole lot whether or not people like them.
 I consider myself somebody who doesn’t really give two shits at this point – but I’m still thinking about it just shy of all the time – so it’s certainly an issue worth addressing.

-But instead of trying to figure out how to get people to like you, I’ll do you one better - let’s first figure out the more pressing issue ‘how can you get people to stop hating you?’
+But instead of trying to figure out how to get people to like you, I’ll do you one better – let’s first figure out the more pressing issue of “How can you get people to stop hating you?”

 Because they do.
 I hate, on average, one person a day.
 Always revolving.
 Maybe an hour at a time.
-Usually a dude, but sometimes girls too.
-Its inevitable that people are gonna hate you unless of course you’re a really sweet adult-retarded-person or like a quiet florist who’s wife recently died.
+Usually a dude, but sometimes girls, too.
+It’s inevitable that people are gonna hate you, unless, of course, you’re a really sweet adult-retarded-person or like a quiet florist whose wife recently died.
 Yet, there are some people that are so easy to hate.
 So let’s begin to try and steer you clear of that.

 Here is why people hate you.

 Manners separate women from men, men from assholes, assholes from monkeys, and monkeys from Honey Boo Boo.
 As a man with bad manners, I learned this the hard way.
 I chew my gum loud; I eat with my hands, and from time to time I curse ad naseum (just to name a few of my near-abysmal habits).
 But I’m trying desperately to change.
 Because any time you put bad manners on display, I guarantee someone else is noticing – and deeply lowering their opinion of you.
 If you are over the age of 22 and belching or farting at high volume, you might as well wear a shirt that says “Hate Me, I’m Grating.”
 If you are using the N-word at the dinner table, then that dinner had better be a meeting for A) your gang or B) your KKK chapter.
 And for that matter, don’t join a gang or the KKK, ’cause by design – people will hate you.